 School starts and students are to begin instruction at 8:00 a.m. daily and is dismissed at 2:20 p.m.
 Students are to go directly to and from school.
 Stops are not to be made without parent permission.
 Students are not to enter the school grounds before 7:30 a.m. and must leave promptly when school is out.
-Kindergarten dismisses at 2:00 p.m. and students are to be picked up promptly by parents or individuals over the age of 18 designated on emergency cards.
+TK and Kindergarten dismisses at 11:20 a.m. and students are to be picked up promptly by parents or individuals over the age of 18 designated on emergency cards.